MatthewGeneNavarro/BSidesRGV2023/README.md

 ###### Disabling LM & NTLMv1
 How do we know what computers have LM/NTLMv1 version support.
 Here is what Microsoft has to say about it.

-> In Windows 7 and Windows Vista, this [[#Controlling NTLM Version Negotiation via Group Policy Object|setting]] is undefined.
+> In Windows 7 and Windows Vista, this setting is undefined.
 In Windows Server 2008 R2 and later, this  is configured to **Send NTLMv2 responses only**.
 > \- [Microsoft ](https://learn.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/network-security-lan-manager-authentication-level)

 Operating System | Default Policy Value